Hats, Bonnets,

 Click on image for additional photos!

 #6613 - c.
 1941 Northridge Victoria Pigeon Crest Feather Taupe Velvet Hat!
 OK... this hat came to me from the same museum collection as many of the others you see.
 He called these feathers "Victoria Pigeon Crest", so I'm just passing that information on to you.
 The hat itself is a unique shape.
 Stiff to stand practically straight up, looking something like a taupe velvet clam with matching rope bow inside.
 At the back, as you see, the feathers fan up fabulously!
 And then the back covers the back crown of your head with the tiny elastic band to hide under your hair to stay on.
 This hat would have been marked higher if perfect, but as you will see from the close-up photos, the velvet has a bit of wear and "bruising" marks and one area at the front brim that is worn.
 Priced to reflect the condition.
 Still a remarkable look!
-NEW LISTING!

 $ 265.
 ORDER